influxdata/community-templates/docs/best_practices.md

 The easiest option is to provide a uniquely named bucket to be used by your Dashboard and (optional) Telegraf configurations.
 This simplifies things for the user, but at the expense of flexibility in reusing an existing bucket.
 Another thing to consider is that the InfluxDB Cloud free tier has a limit of the number of buckets a user can have, so adding a new one with your Template might not be an option for those users.

 A common option in InfluxDB is to use a bucket named `telegraf` for all data coming in from the Telegraf agent.
 Existing users are likely to already have a bucket by this name that your Template can use.
-But be sure to let them know in your Template's README that they will need to create a bucket with this name if they don't already have one.
+But be sure to let them know in your Template's `README.md` that they will need to create a bucket with this name if they don't already have one.

 #### Reusing existing buckets
 The most flexible option is to let the user choose a bucket instead.
-You can do this with Variable that will provide them a drop-down list of their existing buckets to choose from.
+You can do this with a Variable that will provide them a drop-down list of their existing buckets to choose from.
 Simply create a Query Variable called `bucket` with the following Flux query:

 ```
 buckets()